FAQs for Prospective Students & Families

 Rosary College has online and in-person courses.
 Our in-person classes are scheduled to be held at Christ on Main in downtown Greenville, SC.
 To learn more about Christ on Main, a new Catholic Center opening summer 2024, visit Catholic Center.
 The Upstate, SC area houses a growing number of faithful Catholics, seeking to grow in holiness within the community.
 There is a movement of Catholics relocating to Greenville, SC from across the nation, attending Our Lady of the Rosary high school, St. Joseph’s High School or joining existing and newly created homeschool communities.

-Rosary College is currently in the process of applying for provisional recognition from the Newman Society.
+Rosary College is provisionally recognized by the Newman Guide.
 This year, we were one of the only colleges not listed on the Newman Guide to be invited to attend the 1st ever Newman Guide College Leaders Summit mid-June 2024, with a conference theme “Our Shared Mission.”
-Be on the lookout for updates on our progress toward being Newman Guide recognized!

 The College becomes Catholic in reality when its faculty, and every employee of the College, affirm and act on the principles contained in the College’s Mission Statement.
 All faculty members and employees, along with the Board of Trustees, are expected to publicly declare the Catholic Profession of Faith, and anyone who is exempted is expected in virtue of their contract of employment to respect and support the College’s Mission Statement.